syncfusion-content/maui-docs/MAUI/Polar-Charts/Exporting.md

 ## Export as an image

 You can export the chart view as an image in the desired file format using the [SaveAsImage]() method of [SfPolarChart]().
 The supported image formats are **JPEG and PNG**.
-By default, i.e., if you didn’t mention any image format with the filename, the chart view will be exported as an image in the PNG format.
+By default, if you don't mention any image format with the filename, the chart view will be exported as an image in the PNG format.

 N> The chart view can be exported as an image only when the chart view is added to the visual tree.